afxdance/onboarding/SetupUsingVM.md

 ```

 SSH keys help sites like GitHub know who you are -- it tells GitHub that you're logged in as you when you git clone/push/pull.
-You need to make a SSH key for your computer as follows:
+You need to make a SSH key for your computer.

+First, run this command:

 ```shell
 ssh-keygen
 ```

-This starts a wizard that walks you through various options.
-You can use the defaults at each prompt by just pressing Enter.
+At each prompt, don't type any text, just press Enter -- this uses the default options.

-If you get a message that the file already exists, then you've already made a key before.
-Ctrl-C to exit the wizard, but continue to follow the instructions in the next paragraph.
+If you get an error that the file already exists, then you've already made a key before.
+Ctrl-C to exit `ssh-keygen`, but continue to follow the instructions below.

 The key has two parts -- a private key that should never be shared, and a public key that you should share with websites you want to use it with.
 Open the public key as follows, and copy all the contents of the file: